 Who delivers the training?

-Formal training is conducted by a Registered Training Organisation (RTO), which go through an endorsement process and regular audits.
+Formal training is conducted by a Registered Training Organisation (RTO), which goes through an endorsement process and regular audits.
 There are public and private RTOs.

 Public RTOs are usually TAFE colleges or other state funded organisations such as community education centres, schools and dual-sector universities.
 Private RTOs can be for profit or not-for-profit organisations.
-Some large companies set up their own enterprise RTO focused on training within the organisation.
-Some Group Training Organisations are also private RTOs.
+Some large companies set up their own enterprise RTO focused on training within their organisation.
+Some industries set up their own Industry RTO's and some Group Training Organisations are also private RTOs.

 Whatever the type of RTO, they are all subject to the same quality standards and audit process.